rust-lang/book/src/ch15-06-reference-cycles.md

 <span class="caption">Figure 15-4: A reference cycle of lists `a` and `b`
 pointing to each other</span>

-If you uncomment the last `println!` and run the program, Rust will try to print this cycle with `a` pointing to `b` pointing to `a`, and so forth, until it overflows the stack.
+If you uncomment the last `println!` and run the program, Rust will try to print this cycle with `a` pointing to `b` pointing to `a` and so forth until it overflows the stack.

 Compared to a real-world program, the consequences of creating a reference cycle in this example aren’t very dire: right after we create the reference cycle,